Donald Trump and his company "repeatedly" violated fraud law, New York judge rules

 "You cannot make false statements and use them in business — that's what this statute prohibits," he said.

-Engoron ruled in the attorney general's favor, fining five attorneys $7,500 each.
+Engoron ruled in the attorney general's favor but upped the amount, fining five attorneys $7,500 each, for a total of $37,500.

 for more features.